itscodenation/int-curriculum-23-24/unit-2/unit-2-lesson-08.md

     -  Use Repl.it Features: Teach how to auto-indent and use Repl.it for clean code.
     -  Utilize Documentation: Show how to use documentation for HTML errors.<br><br>

+- 👾 Coding Challenge Intro (5) :
+    -  Explain the purpose, structure, and rules of the coding challenge for next class.
+    -  This is introduced before the review to give a clear framing to students on what to expect.<br><br>

 - 🔄 HTML Review (10) :
     -  Review the basic structure of HTML and its importance.
     -  Discuss HTML: Explanation, importance, and structure of HTML.